Simultaneous Graphical Dynamic Modeling: GDP Example: Illustrating Graphical and Factor Structure

+{\bf Discount factors:} Two state discount factors are used, one for $\bphi_{jt}$ and one for $\bgamma_{jt}$ in~\eqn{SGDLMj}, with the standard block discount strategy for DLMs~\citep[][sect.~6.3]{WestHarrison1997}.
+These are $\delta = 0.95$ for both state discount factors as well as $\beta = 0.95$ for volatilities.
+These allow for around 5\% increased uncertainty in the evolution of state and volatility parameters each year.

+{\bf OAM intervention discount factor:} The OAM analysis sets $\delta=0.50$ at (and only at) $t=1990$ in order that the model be more adaptive to immediate post-intervention data; the OAM analysis reverts to using $\delta = 0.95$ again from $t=1991$ onwards.

-\parablu{Monte Carlo Analysis.} SGDLM analysis is based on $R=10{,}000$ Monte Carlo samples for the importance sampling steps each time period.
-Monitored values of effective sample sizes exceed 90\% for all years, indicating a highly efficient Monte Carlo analysis~\citep[c.f.][]{GruberWest2016,GruberWest2017} over the years.
-This is true pre- and post-intervention at $t=T=1990$, after which the analysis includes the new extensions that add the unobserved counterfactual outcomes on all of the 14 series designated as experimental over the following years.
-The direct simulation of posteriors for the counterfactual outcomes using the mixture methodology of Section~\ref{sec:SMCupdates} is also based on $R=10{,}000$ samples each year.
+{\bf Monte Carlo:} Analysis is based on $R=10{,}000$ Monte Carlo samples for SGDLM importance sampling steps each time period.
+Across analyses with multiple SGDLM specifications, monitored values of effective sample sizes exceed 85\% for all years, indicating high efficiency~\citep[c.f.][]{GruberWest2016,GruberWest2017} over the years.
+This is true both pre- and post-intervention at $t=1990$.
+Note that the post-intervention CFM analysis explicitly addresses unobserved counterfactual outcomes on all of the 14 designated experimental series; the high importance sampling efficiency is nevertheless maintained.
+Direct simulations of posteriors for the \lq\lq missing'' experimental outcomes in the CFM also use $R=10{,}000$ samples each year.
 Analysis summaries below are based on Monte Carlo samples of filtered posteriors over time for state vectors and volatilities, and corresponding predictive distributions for future outcomes including the counterfactuals of causal interest.